ibm-cloud-docs/cloud-activity-tracker/reference/at_cli_cloud.md

 </dl>

-**Note:** The `bx cf at status` command reports only the last two weeks of events that are stored in {{site.data.keyword.cloudaccesstrailshort}} when no start and end dates are specified.
+**Note:** The `bx at status` command reports only the last two weeks of events that are stored in {{site.data.keyword.cloudaccesstrailshort}} when no start and end dates are specified.

 **Returned values**